-The total estimated cost of this alternative is approximately \$8.5 million.
+Birds Alternative 3: Bird Nesting and Foraging Area Stewardship The total estimated cost of this alternative is approximately \$8.5 million.
 The Regionwide TIG reviewed the estimated cost of this alternative and found it to be reasonable and appropriate.
 The total estimated cost of this alternative is based on estimates from similar past projects and expertise developed through implementation of previous bird stewardship initiatives.
-One example of a similar past project is the Alabama TIG project: "Stewardship of Coastal Alabama Beach Nesting Bird Habitat," which cost \$2 million and implemented a similar suite of activities.
+One example of a similar past project is the AL TIG project: "Stewardship of Coastal Alabama Beach Nesting Bird Habitat," which cost \$2 million and implemented a similar suite of activities.
 While this previous project cost much less than the costs estimated for this alternative, activities were implemented only in one state; this alternative would implement similar activities in four states.
-In addition, stewardship programs often heavily rely on volunteers, which would make this alternative particularly cost efficient.
+In Cost to Carry out the Alternative addition, stewardship programs often heavily rely on volunteers, which would make this alternative particularly cost efficient.
 Combining multiple state-level restoration components of this alternative into a single regionwide initiative would also create synergies and facilitate data-sharing, which would result in further cost efficiencies.
 This alternative would coordinate with existing state and regional (e.g., GoMAMN) monitoring programs to establish monitoring methods, and share existing data and project experience/lessons learned.
 It would also consolidate and analyze monitoring data collected during the project to best leverage opportunities and maximize the impact of restoration funds.